Error-331/code_tests/docs/bible/links.md

 Free From Accusations - December 22 (God has drawn us into union with himself through his Son.
 This means no accusing voice holds any weight against us; God will not condemn you in your sin but lift you out from under its weight and show you a better way);

+Fruit of Patience - December 23 (We need to keep going when the allure of newness wears off; We need to keep moving forward when we are caught up in our own thoughts and feelings; Instant gratification is not an indicator of things that last, and satisfaction comes with hard work and perseverance);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;